Key highlights

 Choosing between VPS vs dedicated server hosting depends on your website’s needs, budget and technical expertise.
 If you need an affordable yet scalable solution, a VPS is a great choice.
 However, if you require maximum performance, security and full control, a dedicated server is the way to go.

+Ready to upgrade?
 Explore our VPS hosting plans and dedicated hosting plans today and take full control of your server resources.
-Need help choosing the right plan?
-Our expert support team is here to guide you every step of the way!

 FAQs

-How many websites can I host on a dedicated server?
+How many domains can I host on a VPS or dedicated server?

 What are the different types of VPS?